Back to blog

 If the property is a condominium and the buyer is getting a mortgage, there's an eighth document that's effectively mandatory.

-What it is: A standardized questionnaire about the condo project — ownership percentages, commercial space ratios, delinquency rates, insurance coverage, pending litigation, and more.
+A standardized questionnaire about the condo project, covering ownership percentages, commercial space ratios, delinquency rates, insurance coverage, pending litigation, and more.
 Fannie Mae and Freddie Mac require it for loan approval.

 Typical cost: $100-$350.

 Timeline: 5-10 business days.
-Some management companies are notoriously slow with these because they require detailed information that isn't always readily available.
+Some management companies are notoriously slow with these because they require detailed information that isn't always easy to pull together.

-Why it matters: Without a completed condo questionnaire that meets Fannie/Freddie guidelines, the buyer's mortgage won't be approved.
+Without a completed condo questionnaire that meets Fannie/Freddie guidelines, the buyer's mortgage won't be approved.
 Period.
 This single document has killed more condo deals than any other.
+I've watched it happen dozens of times, and it never stops being painful.

 How to Get Everything Without Losing Your Mind

-The most efficient approach is to order the complete resale package (which bundles documents 1-7) and the condo questionnaire (if applicable) simultaneously.
-Don't order them separately — that's more portals, more fees, and more follow-up.
+The easiest way to handle this is to order the complete resale package (which bundles documents 1-7) and the condo questionnaire (if applicable) at the same time.
+Don't order them separately.
+That's more portals, more fees, and more follow-up emails you don't need.

 The real challenge is finding the management company in the first place.
-That search process — figuring out who manages the HOA and where to order — eats more time than most people realize.
+Figuring out who manages the HOA and where to order eats more time than you'd expect, and it's rarely obvious from the listing.

 Once you know who to order from, the process is mechanical.
 Before that, it's a scavenger hunt.
-Build a database of management companies you've worked with, and the second and third time will be dramatically faster than the first.
+Build a database of management companies you've worked with.
+The second and third time will be dramatically faster than the first.

 Timing Is Everything